CPAN-Security/security.metacpan.org/docs/glossary.md

 >     * (CRA-2024-03 Article 21, 22) This means if an [Importer](#importer) or distributor applies a patch with [Substantial Modifications](#substantial-modification), they are to be treated as a [manufacturer](#manufacturer), including any consequences this may entail.

 > [!NOTE]
+> * FIXME: Expand on this topic
-> FIXME: Confirm with lawyer after final version of CRA is adopted.
+> * FIXME: Confirm with lawyer after final version of CRA is adopted.

 > 1. (CRA-2024-03) A natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a product with digital elements available on the Union market without affecting its properties.
 >